High School Faculty

 Morgan (he/him) joined Seattle Waldorf School in 2021.
 He teaches all levels of math from Algebra 1 to Calculus.
 Before moving to Seattle, Morgan worked for 3 years in Columbus, Ohio, as a math teacher at East High School.
 Morgan has an MEd from Ohio State University, a M.A. in Applied Mathematics from North Carolina State, and a B.A. in Physics from Pomona College.
 Prior to teaching, Morgan held a variety of jobs: he built math models of weather and diseases, wrote algorithms for crowdsourced raking, worked in data management and IT for the federal government, and spent time as a baker.
 When he isn’t teaching, Morgan is raising two teenagers with his wife in the Wallingford neighborhood.
 Morgan also is a Buddhist teacher, giving meditation instruction and leading weekend retreats at a Buddhist center in Seattle.
 Morgan has a passion for travel and he is trying to visit as many countries as he is years old, a task that grows more challenging every year.
 He is a passionate cyclist, although he hasn’t fully made his peace with all the hills and rain here in Seattle.

-Lara (she/her) has been the Experiential Education Director at Seattle Waldorf School since 2022.
+Lara has been the Experiential Education Director at Seattle Waldorf School since 2022.
 She runs the outdoor trips and the community service program at the high school and supports grade school teachers in their outdoor adventures.
+Lara also manages student accountability, clubs, student council, and Diversity, Equity, Inclusion, and Belonging.
 A backpacker since age nine, Lara has spent the past five years running around in the woods with kids professionally.
 One highlight from a recent trip was finding a giant kelp crab with the seniors on San Juan Island!
 Lara is a Wilderness First Responder, trained in outdoor Risk Management, and Mental Health First Aid.
 She holds a B.A. from Whitman College, a MEd from the University of Washington, and a certificate in Environmental Education from Islandwood.
 Originally from the Bay Area, her other passions include baking bread, running, and spending quality time with her polydactyl cat, Bub.

 Gordy (he/him) Onayemi Ryan has laid down the groove for the Olatunji Drums of Passion for decades, as well as for Gabrielle Roth, the Coleman Barks Rumi concerts, Zhikr Rituals,movie scores (including films by Spike Lee and Eddie Murphy), and many other great musical artists—Carlos Santana, Jerry Garcia, Airto, Mickey Hart, Planet Drum, Nile Rodgers, Roger Fisher, Bruce Langhorne, and more during his long concert and recording career.
 Gordy has led Rhythm Master Classes world wide, including at the Esalen Institute in Big Sur, CA, Omega in N.Y, The Drummers Collective in N.Y.C., and Hollyhock in B.C. (where he built the Olatunji Hall on Cortes Island that hosts the annual Olatunji Rhythm and Dance Sessions).
 He currently lives on Vashon Island where he plays in several bands, leads weekly Rhythm Sessions, and sings in the Vashon Chorale.
 The ‘Generation Pass Down’ is a prime focus for Gordy; He loves playing music with the students at SWHS, inspiring them to open the creative realm in their lives.